המוסד למען קדושת חיי אדם

 He predicts the future collapse of Torah principled living, the exiles and dispersions, the suffering, challenges, heartache and upheaval that will result from replacing Torah guidelines with secular ideologies of all sorts.
 Moses reminds the people of God's mercies and His promise to keep the covenant with His people in a future time when we repent and renew the covenant.

-This covenant rests on our adherence to an extensive legal code summarized by the Ten Commandments.
+This covenant rests on our adherence to an extensive legal code summarized in the Ten Commandments.
 After reciting the Ten Commandments, Moses pronounces the Shema, a central prayer in Judaism that endorses God's supremacy in human affairs, our obligation to surrender in love to all of His laws, to teach these laws to the next generations, to frequently praise God in our daily routine, and to stay in close proximity with the word of God through wrapping tefillin and placing mezuzahs around our home.

 In our Haftorah this week, Yeshayahu (Isaiah) 40:1–26, Isaiah channels the Divine word of God regarding Israel's corrupted civil and religious policies.
 He points out that current troubles result from a societal detachment from God.
 He tells how people suffer from ill advised military actions, unfair tax codes, and religious practices that promote idolatry.